Tax Guide for Liquor Store Operators and Owners

 - Take a physical inventory at least once a year.

-- In the period between inventories, compute the cost of merchandise sold, add the expected percentage of mark-up, and deduct discounts for the period of time involved.
+- In the period between inventories, compute the cost of merchandise sold, add the expected mark-up percentage, and deduct discounts for the time period involved.
 Your computed figure should be very close to the sales made for the same period the prior year.

 Common Inventory Losses